Avis Budget Group (NASDAQ:CAR) Posts Earnings Results, Beats Estimates By $1.92 EPS

-Avis Budget Group (NASDAQ:CAR) released its quarterly earnings results on Sunday.
+Avis Budget Group (NASDAQ:CAR) released its earnings results on Sunday.
 The business services provider reported ($0.46) earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of ($2.38) by $1.92, MarketWatch Earnings reports.
+The company had revenue of $1.37 billion during the quarter, compared to analyst estimates of $1.24 billion.
 Avis Budget Group had a negative net margin of 7.28% and a negative return on equity of 199.17%.
-The company had revenue of $1.37 billion for the quarter, compared to analysts’ expectations of $1.24 billion.
-During the same period last year, the company earned ($1.40) EPS.
-The firm’s revenue for the quarter was down 21.7% compared to the same quarter last year.
+The firm’s quarterly revenue was down 21.7% compared to the same quarter last year.
+During the same period in the prior year, the firm posted ($1.40) EPS.

 About Avis Budget Group